Enjoy this varied countryside walk by the River Adur, its wildlife and discover how and why Henfield was established on this 2.5/3 hour walk.

 - In dry weather, turn right at the crossways following the track past Harwoods, a farm dating to the medieval period and Frogshole.
 You are now in the water meadows.
 A bridge across the stream leads to higher ground.

 Turn left on the high ground which takes you past Rye Farm.
 14th century Rye Farm stands close to the brooks and, until quite recently, was regularly flooded and isolated in winter months - "rye" meaning 'at or on an island' - with inhabitants often having to row to the village until the modern causeway access road was constructed.
-(Now go to 11).
-The OS map shows a few possible paths here so clarity may be needed but it may just be clearer on the ground.
-It is clear but we also plan to mark the trail direction here.

 - The Old Port Road (“wet weather route”)